ibrahimsharaf/docker-elk/README.md

 # Docker BELK stack

-This fork is meant to be used with KIPP, having the filebeat running on KIPP maching and the ELK stack on Docker or otherwise running on a different machine/cluster.
+This fork is meant to be used with KIPP, having the filebeat running on KIPP machine and the ELK stack on Docker or otherwise running on a different machine/cluster.

 TODO: Need to clean up the rest of this README below.